Over its history, Disney has made a lot of hit animated films with some beloved characters.

 Game Experience:

 This is a very good gateway cooperative adventure game.
-Every game I’ve played of this has come down to the wire with one of those games’ last battles against the Vortex requiring one of heroines to not roll any damage.
+Every game I’ve played of this has come down to the wire with one of those games’ last battles against the Vortex requiring one of the heroines to not roll any damage.
 And always removing one darkness card gives imperfect information so you can’t accurately predict the Vortex’s moves.
-Overall, its rules light and accessible.
+Overall, its rules are light and accessible.

-In terms of gameplay, each of the characters plays a little differently which encourages cooperation as the players leverage different characters’ strengths and makes each combination, along with their personal quests, a puzzle to efficiently solve.
+In terms of gameplay, each of the characters plays a little differently which encourages cooperation as the players leverage different characters’ strengths and make each combination, along with their personal quests, a puzzle to efficiently solve.
 Allowing for a free reroll makes the game far more forgiving than many similar games but I generally found I wanted to travel with a friend to improve our chances of success.
 Meanwhile, the team health track keeps players from being paranoid about being KO’ed and allows for the freedom to take some risks without any real consequences.
 However, there’s enough healing for characters to boost themselves assuming there’s an action or two left over towards the end of a turn.

 The role of the leader to help guide the actions was an interesting choice.
 When I first read about it, I was wondering if that person was supposed to make the decisions but as my family played, we used them as the tiebreaker for disagreements.
 At worst, it allows for a different alpha gamer each turn, and at best, it’s a very cool way of encouraging cooperation.
 Overall, because of the engagement, having a turn where you may spend zero or one actions doesn’t feel as bad as it might seem because you were engaged in the process.
-Sometimes there’s multiple ways to get to the same point, which while taking game time, is a neat lesson for kids to learn.
+Sometimes there are multiple ways to get to the same point, which while taking game time, is a neat lesson for kids to learn.

 The game scales well based on my plays at two and three as the board expanded and the number of turns (and game length) increased.
 Getting all the heroines to the Vortex might be a challenge at four (since the special moves only allow for one other hero to come along) but defeating the Vortex gets easier with additional heroes.
 I was a little surprised the value needed to defeat the Vortex wasn’t scaled to two successes per character in the game.

 That small nitpick out of the way, the only real complaints I have are about how streamlined and accessible the game is.
-Which in itself is fantastic for its target audience (families and younger kids) but I think it hurts the replay value and engagement for more experienced gamers (like the guy pointing to himself with his thumbs while awkwardly typing this review).
+This in itself is fantastic for its target audience (families and younger kids) but I think it hurts the replay value and engagement for more experienced gamers (like the guy pointing to himself with his thumbs while awkwardly typing this review).
 I’d love more leveling options, some different scenarios, or even a campaign mode I would probably never finish.
 And while I’m kind of grumbling about these omissions, I honestly think not having them is the right call.
 I have no concerns about giving or recommending this to a non-gamer or a very casual gamer with younger kids because they can play and have some fun with characters they know and love (as well as a fox with a badminton racket/rimshot).

 Part of the draw for my family is that we love the characters included in this game so it’s easy to want to play as them against the forces of darkness.
 But being so light, I can see this, like a lot of Monza games, just being something my kid, and presumably others, just age out of.
-Some people might complain there’s no male characters to play as, and I guess that’s a valid point, but as a counterpoint, there are plenty of games with minimal to no female representation so I guess now you know how it feels.
+Some people might complain there are no male characters to play as, and I guess that’s a valid point, but as a counterpoint, there are plenty of games with minimal to no female representation so I guess now you know how it feels.

 Final Thoughts: